bambora/checkout-woocommerce/bambora-online-checkout/readme.txt

 <a href="https://developer.bambora.com/europe/shopping-carts/shopping-carts/woocommerce">Click here for more information about **Settings**</a>

 == Changelog ==
+= 4.2.2 =
+* Fix for unsupported date/time function in WC below 3.1

 = 4.2.1 =
 * Adds hooks for payment actions like capture, refund and delete
 * Code refactoring to comply with WordPress 5.x